Updated October 1, 2019 . AmFam Team

-Always Drive Within the Lines: When roads are particularly narrow and your car is large, it can be tricky to gauge the vehicle's exact position on the road.
+Always drive within the lines.
+When roads are particularly narrow and your car is large, it can be tricky to gauge the vehicle's exact position on the road.
 Lane-departure technologies are here to help.
 Using cameras or sensors, the systems monitor a vehicle’s position on the road and alert the driver via a beep, blinking light or vibration when their tires cross outside the lane markers.
-Lane keep assistance, meanwhile, actually prevents vehicles from crossing the lines, taking the wheel when the car begins to drift into another lane.
-While there are aftermarket systems for lane departure warnings, updating your car to include lane-keeping assist carries a price tag that may be prohibitively high — around $10,000.
+Lane-keep assistance, meanwhile, actually prevents vehicles from crossing the lines, taking the wheel when the car begins to drift into another lane.
+While there are aftermarket systems for lane-departure warnings, updating your car to include lane-keeping assistance carries a price tag that may be prohibitively high — around $10,000.

-Drive Safer via Smartphone Apps Want to become a safer driver, and have fun while improving your driving skills?
-There are several cool smartphone apps on the market that can monitor your driving habits, such as speeding, quick acceleration, and abrupt braking, and will assign scores which challenge you to become a safer, smarter driver.
-It's a neat, game-like experience that improves how you drive!
-For instance, American Family's KnowYourDrive program uses smart technology like this, and even rewards you with car insurance discounts based on how safely you drive.
-Similarly, the Teen Safe Driver program uses a smartphone app that cleverly reduces distracted driving and other risky behaviors, and includes an insurance discount.
-Talk to your agent for information about availability and to see if you qualify.
+Drive safer with smartphone apps.
+Want to become a safer driver and have fun while improving your driving skills?
+There are several cool smartphone apps on the market that can monitor your driving habits, such as speeding, quick acceleration and abrupt braking, and will assign scores that challenge you to become a safer, smarter driver.
+It's a neat, game-like experience that improves how you drive.
+For instance, our KnowYourDrive program uses smart technology like this and may even reward you with car insurance discounts based on how safely you drive.
+Similarly, the Teen Safe Driver program uses a smartphone app that cleverly reduces distracted driving and other risky behaviors and may qualify you for an insurance discount.

-Maintain Safe Distance If you’re a fan of cruise control, this next feature is for you.
-Cruise control has gotten an update!
-Adaptive cruise control improves upon standard version by using lasers and radar to slow your vehicle down if you get too close to the car in front of you.
-Keep in mind, this feature is built into the car, and can't be added on with an aftermarket system.
+Maintain a safe distance.
+If you’re a fan of cruise control, this next feature is for you.
+Adaptive cruise control improves upon the standard version by using lasers and radar to slow your vehicle down if you get too close to the car in front of you.
+Keep in mind that this feature is built into the car and can't be added on with an aftermarket system.
 And like standard cruise control, it also doesn’t work in start/stop traffic.

-Night Vision These days even our headlights are smarter.
+Upgrade your headlights.
+These days, even our headlights are smarter.
 Adaptive headlights use sensors to turn along with the car and illuminate objects, animals and pedestrians that suddenly appear in your path, providing drivers not only increased visibility, but also more time to react.

-By taking advantage of these automated and connected car features, you and your loved ones will be on the cutting edge cooler, safer driving experience on the roads ahead.
+By taking advantage of these automated and connected car features, you and your loved ones will be on the cutting edge of a cooler, safer driving experience on the roads ahead.
 To learn more about the KnowYourDrive and Teen Safe Driver programs, connect with your American Family Insurance agent (Opens in a new tab) to get started.